Frequently Asked Questions

 WHAT ABOUT OTHER FUNDRAISERS?

-The SEF also has a few smaller, community fundraisers including Teacher Time Raffle, Student Coin Drive and quarterly Food for Funds events.
-These are ways for our teachers, students and families to raise funds to show their support for the intern program.
+The SEF also has a few smaller, community fundraisers including Teacher Time Raffle.
+These are ways for our teachers, students and families to help raise funds and show their support for the intern program.

 WHAT OTHER WAYS CAN PARENTS HELP SUPPORT THE INTERN PROGRAM?